 - Online registration accepts only credit card payments.

-- Provide accurate details: your name, address, username and password in the ACT Student Web Account.
+- Provide accurate details: your name, address, user name and password in the ACT Student Web Account.
 This information is vital since you will need the web account to view your scores and score report.
 You may also require the web account to make changes in your registration details.

 - While filling the online form, verify the test date and test center details.
-The ACT webpage has the option to look for test center using 'city name' or 'name of province'.
+The webpage has the option to look for test center using 'city name' or 'name of province'.
 This will help you locate a test center close to your house.

 - In locations outside U.S., U.S. Territories, Puerto Rico or Canada test takers must register online only.

-4 steps for your ACT application by mail
+4 steps for applying by mail

 - Visit the official website: http://www.actstudent.org/forms/stud_req.html